Prince Henry of Prussia (1862–1929): Squadron commands

 From 1897, Prince Henry commanded several naval task forces; these included an improvised squadron that took part with the East Asia Squadron in consolidating and securing the German hold on the region of Kiaochow and the port of Tsingtao in 1898.
 The prince's success was more of the diplomatic than the military variety; he became the first European potentate ever to be received at the Chinese imperial court.
 In 1899 he became officially the commander of the East Asia Squadron, later of a capital-ship squadron and in 1903 commander of the Baltic Sea naval station.
 From 1906 to 1909, Henry was commander of the High Seas Fleet.
 In 1909, he was promoted to Grand Admiral.

 World War I

-At the beginning of World War I, Prince Henry was named Commander-in-Chief of the Baltic Fleet.
+At the beginning of World War I, Prince Henry was named as Commander-in-Chief of the Baltic Fleet.
 Although the means provided to him were far inferior to Russia's Baltic Fleet, he succeeded, until the 1917 Revolution, in putting Russian naval forces far on the defensive and hindered them from making attacks on the German coast.
 After the end of hostilities with Russia, his mission was ended, and Prince Henry simply left active duty.
 With the war's end and the dissolution of the monarchy in Germany, Prince Henry left the navy.